Dog attacks, injuries to dogs and accident claims

 Guide dogs are trained to be passive, making them particularly vulnerable when attacked by other dogs.
 They can’t be treated like other dogs, nor can the owner of the guide dog be treated like the average dog-walker by virtue of the disability justifying the need for the specially trained dog.

 Increasingly, guide dogs are attacked by larger dangerous dogs, according to the guide dogs charity Guide Dogs for the Blind, which has urged the government to provide better protection to walkers with partial or limited sight, who are powerless and traumatised when this sort of incident happens.
-The charity knows of 240 guide dogs that have been attacked over the past two years and for Guide Dogs’ Chief Executive Richard Leaman “a change in the law cannot come quickly enough.”
+The charity knows of 240 guide dog attacks over the past two years and for Guide Dogs’ Chief Executive Richard Leaman “a change in the law cannot come quickly enough.”

 The ordinary dog walker will always intervene to protect their own dog during an attack – it’s the most natural thing to do when man’s best friend is being mauled by another with the result of nasty injuries to owner and dog, and the potential risk of rabies.
 Often the attacking dog is larger, aggressive and, more likely than not, free to roam with its owner some distance away or unable to exert any control over what is happening.